danns99/GDP-Arduino/README.md

   The aircraft data files should be placed in the same folder.
   The directory to this folder needs to be included in `sim_settings.txt`.

-The simulation outputs the results to `data.txt`.
+The simulation outputs the results to `test_data.txt`.
 The format of the output is:
 ```
 time scout_data target_data modified_scout_data